-All in all, the Given that our investigated soils had a clay content of 15-36 %, the obtained PE, PP, and PS contents were potentially underestimated by a factor of 1.5-2.
-Even though taking this uncertainty into account, the plastic contents detected in our study were up to 200 still up to 100 times lower than the 820 mg kg-1 PE, 40 mg kg-1 PP, and 56 mg kg-1 PS that Dierkes et al. (2019) obtained from a non-characterized roadside soil quantified via using a comparable solvent-based Py-GC/MS. By contrast, plastic levels in floodplain soil were estimated at 5 based on particle counts and sizes (?).
-Howevermethod.
+- Given that our investigated soils had a clay content of 15-36 %, the obtained PE, PP, and PS contents were potentially underestimated by a factor of 1.5-2.
+Even though taking this uncertainty into account, the plastic contents detected in our study were still up to 100 times lower than the 820 mg kg-1 PE, 40 mg kg-1 PP, and 56 mg kg-1 PS that Dierkes et al. (2019) obtained from a non-characterized roadside soil using a comparable solvent-based Py-GC/MS method.
 A recent modeling study by Brandes et al. (2021) estimated that plastic debris emitted from agricultural plastic covers may increase the plastic contents in agricultural soil by 5-9 mg kg-1 per year.
-By contrast, conversions from particle counts and sizes to masses shapes to plastic masses resulted in contents of 0.1-1.2 mg kg-1 in agricultural soil covered with plastics (Büks and Kaupenjohann, 2020).
-However, such conversions are increasingly discouraged for their high estimate errors (Thomas et al., 2020; Primpke et al., 2020).
-This challenges further All this challenges comparisons since studies investigating plastic debris in agricultural soil so far exclusively used particle-based microspectroscropic techniques.
+By contrast, conversions from particle counts and shapes to plastic masses resulted in contents of 0.1-1.2 mg kg-1 in agricultural soil covered with plastics (Büks and Kaupenjohann, 2020). - However, such conversions are increasingly discouraged for their high estimate errors (Thomas et al., 2020; Primpke et al., 2020).
+All this challenges comparisons since studies investigating plastic debris in agricultural soil so far exclusively used particle-based microspectroscropic techniques.
 Nonetheless, our results are approximately in the same order of magnitude than previous findings but should be further corroborated.

-4 Conclusions
+340 4 Conclusions

-The combination of soil aggregate dispersion and density separation with solvent-based Py-GC/MS enabled the simple, yet robust selective quantification of PE, PP, and PS and PP debris in agricultural soil.
+The combination of soil aggregate dispersion and density separation with solvent-based Py-GC/MS enabled the simple, yet selective quantification of PE and PP debris in agricultural soil.
 Analyzing a sample amount of 50 g better accounted for the heterogeneous distribution of discrete plastic particles in the soil matrix.
 The additional dispersion step further made plastic debris occluded in soil aggregates amenable to quantification.
 By contrast, poor PS recoveries potentially induced by that additional separation step challenged a reliable PS quantification.

-We successfully validated and applied our applied the new method to soil randomly sampled from four predefined transects located in and around eight agricultural field covered with plastic films.
-This screening approach revealed first insights into the potential contribution of agricultural plastic covers to plastic pollution in soil: While PP fleeces and 50 μm thick PE films were not indicated shown to emit plastic debris into their surrounding during their use, four months of covering with thinner perforated PE foils (40 μm thickness) was associated with elevated PE contents in and around the covered fields.
-The identified Due to the ubiquitous use of plastic covers and potentially interfering external plastic sources, a causal relationship between the use of plastic covers and elevated plastic levels in soil needs yet to be shown, for instance, by conducting more controlled and systematic experiments.
+We applied the new method to soil randomly sampled from four predefined transects located in and around eight agricultural field covered with plastic films.
+This screening approach revealed first insights into the potential contribution of agricultural plastic covers to plastic pollution in soil: While PP fleeces and 50 μm thick PE films were not shown to emit plastic debris into their surrounding during their use, four months of covering with thinner perforated PE foils (40 μm thickness) was associated with elevated PE contents in and around the covered fields.
+Due to the ubiquitous use of plastic covers and potentially interfering external plastic sources, a causal relationship between the use of plastic covers and elevated plastic levels in soil needs yet to external plastic sources, a causal relationship between the use of plastic covers and elevated plastic levels in soil needs yet to be shown, for instance, by conducting more controlled and systematic experiments.

-The maximum plastic levels were below-35 mg kg-1 and with that up to two orders of magnitude lower about 30 times higher than those previously reported for soil-covered agricultural soil (Büks and Kaupenjohann, 2020) but several orders of magnitude lower than in a roadside soil (Dierkes et al., 2019).
-This indicates could mean that current EU regulations (EN 13655, 2018) and recycling efforts for agricultural plastics start to take effect but should be further intensified.
-The long-term use of thin perforated foils, in particular, is however likely to contribute to the accumulation and further distribution of plastics in the environment.
-To prevent this, the The use of thicker and more durable plastic covers may be preferred to prevent this.
+The maximum plastic levels were $35 \text{ mg kg}^{-1}$ and with that about 30 times higher than those previously reported for covered agricultural soil (Büks and Kaupenjohann, 2020) but several orders of magnitude lower than in a roadside soil (Dierkes et al.,

+2019).
+This could mean that current EU regulations (EN 13655, 2018) and recycling efforts for agricultural plastics start to take effect but should be further intensified.
+The long-term use of thin perforated foils, in particular, is likely to contribute to the accumulation and further distribution of plastics in the environment.
+The use of thicker and more durable plastic covers may be preferred to prevent this.